Public Port of Victoria Traffic Scheme

 - Westbound take offs and landings shall not commence until west of a line joining the north and south markers as indicated on the chart

-- Eastbound landings shall be completed and seaplanes shall be at or below 5 knots before crossing east of a line joining the north and south markers as indicated on the chart
+- Eastbound landings shall be completed and seaplanes shall be at or below 5 knots before crossing east of a line joining the north and south checkerboard markers as indicated on the Traffic Scheme

-- Pilots are to ensure a minimum water depth of 1.8m is available prior to using the inclement weather operating area (see chart #3412)
+- Pilots are to ensure a minimum water depth of 1.8m is available prior to using the inclement weather operating area (see Traffic Scheme)

 - No Ab Initio or aircraft training